james-nichols/vibrations_everywhere/content/content.md

     <img src="img/components-7-7.png" class="img-component">
 </div>

-If we take the images, adjust their contrast to the right amount, and then add them up we can create any image.
+If we take these images, adjust their contrast to the right amount, and then add them up we can create any image.

 Let's start with this letter 'A'.
 It's pretty small, but we need it to be small otherwise we'll end up with too many other images.